 Question Six: Do you have any pets?

 Answer: Thing One and Thing Two.
-We also have a stray cat Hazel who adopted us and ignores us in exchange for food.
-Our former turtle, Indiana Jones, departed for the great turtle yonder, but we now have three more: Sulu: a box turtle who is also my spirit / therapy turtle, and Anakin and Padme: a couple of hingeback turtles my husband got on Black Friday special.
+We had a stray cat Hazel who adopted us and ignored us in exchange for food.
+She disappeared (probably aliens) so we now have an opening for stray cat at our house.
+Our former turtle, Indiana Jones, departed for the great turtle yonder, but we now have Anakin and Padme: a couple of hingeback turtles my husband got on Black Friday special.
 Not kidding.

 Question Seven: Who the hell are Sad Pony and Squirrel?
 Aren’t they just pictures of animals?
 What is wrong with you?